Gbukaa/security_week/hello-cloud-world/specification.md

 :pencil2: Now, in your groups, it's time to diagram!

-Create a timeline diagram that should include the different technologies and tools that are part of your project this week.
+Create a diagram illustrating how your app deployment process works.
+It could include the different technologies and tools that are part of your project this week.
 You should start from the app you are developing and finish with the Cloud :cloud:

 Add the missing pieces in between to create the full picture:
 - Are you thinking of pushing this local project to GitHub repository?
 Why or why not?